* Updated August 2022

 - Upload any relevant Documents such as resignation letters.
 This will be visible on the documents and notes tab, and will therefore be visible to anyone with manager permissions or higher.

 - Review the details of the employee termination the click Terminate employee.

 How to cancel the termination process

-- If the terminated employee was set to re-employable, then in the Employee > Settings, you will see the Terminate button is not Cancel Termination.
+- If the terminated employee was set to re-employable, then in the Employee > Employment Status, you will see the Terminate button is not Cancel Termination.

 - Click OK button on the popup alert.

 - Upon clicking the OK button, the termination process will then be canceled.

 - Once Termination process is complete and the final date of employment has passed, the Cancel Termination button will be hidden.

 The termination will be processed on the day following the employee's last day of employment.
 If the termination date is today, the system will process the termination within the next hour.

 - Leave requests after the last day of employment are deleted